Rajat22UEE/Radar-System/README.md

 2. Specify the PORT name and run the program.
 3. Observe the radar pattern change when an object is brought near the sensor.

-(Note: A video demonstration is available, but photos of the process were not taken.)
+ A video demonstration is available :